lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

 **For setting up the Jupyter Notebook Environment**
 1. With Anaconda, clone the City of Grand Rapids GitHub using the following link:    [GitHub Repository](https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact/tree/main)

    a.
-In your command line change to whatever directory you would like to clone our repository.
-You can use the cd command to change directories.
+When going to clone the directory, it is easiest to copy it right onto your desktop for easy access in future steps.

    b.
-Once you are in the correct directory, copy and paste the code below to clone our repository to the directory you changed to.
+Once you are in the desktop, copy and paste the code below to clone our repository to the directory you changed to.

          git clone https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact.git

    c.
 Once your repository is cloned, run the command below to move you into the directory that you just cloned.

          cd "City_Of_Grand_Rapids_Social_Impact

+2. Retrieving all the demo code data:

+   a.
+Moving away from the command line, you want to start by navigating to the actual folder cloned onto the desktop.
+Navigate into 'Install_Instructions' -> 'Demo_Code'

+   b.
+Next, we shift to the teams folder, where in the 'Datasets' folder, you will find a folder called 'Demo_Code_Data'.
+Copy this folder and paste it into the 'Demo_Code' folder in the repository.

+   c.
+Finally, take the 'DemoCode.ipynb' file and move that into the 'Demo_Code_Data' folder.

-3. Setting up the correct environment.
+4. Setting up the correct environment.

    a.
 Paste the following code below into your conda environment